Does turmeric help with memory loss during perimenopause?

 The most directly relevant human study is a 2006 publication by Ng and colleagues examining curry consumption frequency and cognitive performance in older adults.
 Regular curry consumers, who would have higher curcumin intake through diet, showed better cognitive performance scores compared to those who rarely ate curry.
 While this was an observational study and did not prove causation, it aligns with curcumin's known neuroprotective mechanisms.
 Research by Lopresti and Maes in 2014 further elaborated on curcumin's effects on neurotransmitter metabolism and neuroprotection, supporting the biological plausibility of benefit for brain health.

 Curcumin's NF-kB inhibition and reduction of TNF-alpha, IL-1 beta, and IL-6 also matters for cognitive health.
-Neuroinflammation is increasingly recognized as a driver of age-related cognitive decline, and reducing central nervous system inflammation may help preserve cognitive function during the perimenopausal years.
+Neuroinflammation is increasingly recognized as a driver of age-related cognitive decline, and reducing central nervous system inflammation may help preserve cognitive function during the perimenopausal years when estrogen's neuroprotective effects diminish.

 Bioavailability is a key issue.
 Curcumin alone has poor absorption.
 Research from Shoba and colleagues in 1998 showed that piperine from black pepper increases absorption by approximately 2,000 percent.
-Brain health benefits require adequate blood levels of curcumin, so piperine inclusion in a supplement is important.
+Brain health benefits require adequate blood levels of curcumin reaching the central nervous system, so piperine inclusion in a supplement is not optional, it is essential.

 Studies have used varying curcumin amounts.
 Talk to your healthcare provider about what is appropriate for your situation and whether curcumin might interact with any medications you take.

 Safety: At high supplemental doses, curcumin may inhibit platelet aggregation, affect CYP3A4 metabolism, and rarely elevate liver enzymes.
-Gastrointestinal side effects are the most common complaint.
+Gastrointestinal side effects including nausea and loose stools are the most common complaint.
+If you have or have had a hormone-sensitive condition such as breast cancer, endometriosis, or uterine fibroids, discuss turmeric supplements with your healthcare provider before starting.

 When to see a doctor: If memory difficulties are frequent, worsening, or affecting your ability to work or manage daily life, see your healthcare provider.
 A baseline cognitive assessment can be reassuring and can rule out conditions beyond perimenopause.
 Sudden or rapid cognitive decline, difficulty recognizing familiar people or places, or changes in personality should be evaluated promptly without delay.